Event-Driven Architecture, Microservices, Apache Kafka, Event Streaming, Distributed Systems, System Design

 Summary

 Event-driven architecture enables building reactive, loosely coupled systems that scale independently and respond to changes in real time.
-Streaming platforms like Kafka have transformed EDA from theoretical pattern into practical infrastructure, providing the durability, ordering guarantees, and scalability needed for production systems.
+Modern streaming platforms like Apache Kafka 4.0+ with KRaft have transformed EDA from theoretical pattern into practical infrastructure, providing the durability, ordering guarantees, and scalability needed for production systems.

 Sources and References